 Studying Chemistry in Germany

-Chemists deal with the properties of substances.
+Chemists are concerned with the production and properties of fabrics

 That is what it’s about

 Chemical processes take place constantly and everywhere: in solar cells or mobile phone batteries, in plants and in the human body.
 Chemists study reactions between molecules in nature and replicate them in the lab.
 On this basis, they develop new materials, processes and active ingredients that are used, for example, in fuel cells, medicines or cleaning agents.
 "As a chemist, we deal with contemporary problems such as the exhaust gas cleaning in diesel vehicles and with future issues such as the nutrition of the world population," says Arno Pfitzner, professor at the University of Regensburg and spokesman for the Conference of the Departments of Chemistry.
 Currently, chemists are researching new methods of water splitting for energy generation, fuels from renewable raw materials and artificial photosynthesis.
 And they are trying to figure out how plastics can be so degraded that they do not end up as microplastics in the environment and our bodies.